 - Set up a potty chair and let your child come in the bathroom with you.

 - Toddlers look for independence and will test limits.
-Be sure to establish reasonable and consistent rules.
+Be sure to set reasonable and consistent rules.

 - Tantrums are common at this age, and tend to be worse when kids are tired or hungry.
-Try to head off tantrums before they happen — distract your child or remove him or her from frustrating situations.
+Try to head off tantrums before they happen — find a distraction or remove your child from frustrating situations.